Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

 \item \textit{Unresolved extragalactic point sources.} Very faint galaxies and AGN below individual detection thresholds contribute \(\sim28.0\)\,mag arcsec\(^{-2}\) \citep{Windhorst2011}, or

 Their collective light is spectrally smooth and isotropic at high latitudes. \end{itemize}

 Summing these components yields the total diffuse photon background from all astrophysical sources given as

-Even before multiplying by the telescope area and bandpass, one sees that direct imaging efforts operate in a regime where the astrophysical “sky” flux rivals or exceeds the planet signal in each $\mu$as‐scale element (i.e., see (\ref{eq:planet-signal-N})), significantly reducing SNR and lengthening required exposures.
+Even before multiplying by the telescope area and bandpass, one sees that direct imaging efforts operate in a regime where the astrophysical “sky” flux rivals or exceeds the planet signal in each $\mu$as-scale element (i.e., see (\ref{eq:planet-signal-N})), significantly reducing SNR and lengthening required exposures.